mesmith75/ic-teach-kstmumu-public/samples/README.md

 import pandas
 my_frame = pandas.read_pickle('/path/to/file.pkl')
 ```
-Alternatively the `.csv` files are available in the `csv` folder and should not be dependent on the python version (although they are larger and slower to open).
+Alternatively the `.csv` files are available and should not be dependent on the python version (although they are larger and slower to open).
 These can be opened with

 ```python
 import pandas